 Signs Your HVAC Filter Is Dirty or Clogged

 Examples: Notice dust on furniture or weak airflow?
-These dirty HVAC filter symptoms tell you to how to check HVAC filter and follow HVAC filter replacement frequency.
+These dirty HVAC filter symptoms tell you how to check HVAC filter and follow the HVAC filter replacement frequency.

 Reduced Airflow from Vents